Arc676/ChatBot/README.md

 # ChatBot

-This repository contains the source files for three Discord bots.
+This repository contains the source files for some Discord bots.
+The source code is available under the MIT License, copyright Matthew Chen and Arc676/Alessandro Vinciguerra.

 Io
 - Named after one of Jupiter's moons